Emilia062/app/README.md

 Clients can scan the QR code and see the restaurant menu.
 They can also order food or ask waiter for a help.\
 Second part of the application is for the restaurant stuff.
-Waiters have website where there are asks for help with number of table and date of sent request for help.
+Waiters have the website where there are asks for help with number of table and date of sent request for help.
-Cooks have website with information about orders.
+Cooks have the website with information about orders.

 ## Technologies Used
 - React - version 17.0.2